SCULPTURE

 Sculpture

-I have combined a painting and sculptures into a photograph that I exhibit as
+I have combined a painting and sculptures into a photograph that I exhibit as"The Collective Memory".

 Jane Turner